DanteHealy/Thinking_Hats/README.md

 ![Create broken link](https://github.com/DanteHealy/Thinking_Hats/blob/master/reference/test/test-404-html.jpg)

-The website was personally reviewed on multiple devices for functionality (laptop, tablet and mobile) as a final check before submission.
+12. The website was personally reviewed on multiple devices for functionality (laptop, tablet and mobile) as a final check before submission.

+13. Submit my code for peer review (a few times).
+On the final review I requested detailed feedback.

 [Back to table of contents](#contents)

-#### Defects identified during testing
+#### 7.1.7 Defects identified during testing
 The following were the errors identified during the multiple testing sessions:
 - Multiple spacing and layout issues - done
 - Hat modal doesn't disappear on submit - I was advised by mentor that this is preferred as user might want to see the text acceptance.